Book Review: 10 Judgments that changed India By Zia Mody

 3. Mohammed Khan v.
 Shah Bano Begum (1985)

 The author carefully evaluates the decision of the Supreme Court in the particular case and the socio-religious-legal repercussions that followed.
 The section starts with the story of how Shah Bano ended up filing a writ petition for the rightful maintenance claim under Section 125 of the CrPC.
 The author explains the concepts of the different personal laws prevailing in the country for different religions and the demand for the Uniform Civil Code that emerged as a result of the case.

 The section takes us through the concept of triple-talaq, iddat, mehr, enshrined in the Muslim Law.
 The case was ruled in favor of Shah Bano but was criticized by the Muslim religions group because of the all-Hindu Corum, the non-secular approach of the court, and the unduly critical sight to view the Muslim Laws.

-The author goes on to explain the political situation in the country with the emergence of the Rahul Gandhi Government and he framing of the Muslim Women(Protection of Rights in Divorce) Act, 1986 which deprived the Muslim women of filing applications under section 125 of CrPC, which followed violent protests.
+The author goes on to explain the political situation in the country with the emergence of the Rahul Gandhi Government and the framing of the Muslim Women(Protection of Rights in Divorce) Act, 1986, which deprived Muslim women of filing applications under section 125 of CrPC, which followed violent protests.